DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-fd**: float.
 The framewise displacement threshold in mm, default value 0.2.
 |
 | **-minutes**: float.
 The minimum amount of data a subject must have to be included in processing, measured in minutes.
 Default value = 8 min.
+To convert frames to time, the tool will extract TR from input metadata (file ending in "_mast.mat").
 |
-| **-outlier**: boolean.
-Whether to remove outliers, default true
+| **-outlier**: 1 or 0.
+Whether to remove outliers based on signal variability, default 1.
 |
 | **-out_dir**: string.
 Path to where BICEPS output should be stored.
 Default option is in current working directory.
+Remember to bind this path if using the singularity version of the tool.
 |
 | **-save_bids**: int.
 Set to a positive number if you want the output to be saved in BIDS on top of standard BICEPS output format.
 Default is to not save in this way.
 |
 | **-validate_frame_counts**: int.
 Set to a positive number if you want to validate that all runs have the same number of frames.
 |
 | **-n_skip_vols**: int.
 The number of frames to skip at the beginning of every scan.
 Default is 5.
+Remember - if you are working with concatenated runs, this will only remove frames from the first run in the concatenated series.
 |
 | **-save_timeseries**: int.
 Set to positive value if you want to save the timeseries.
 |